nelucozac/cApps/README.md

 This online distribution includes:
 - main directory, the following files: cAppserver.c, cAppserver.h, cAppserver.cfg, Stack.c, Sortlog.c;
-- csrvA to csrvJ directories: examples about how to develop your own C application server (GET requests);
+- csrvA to csrvI directories: examples about how to develop your own C application server (GET requests);
-- dsrvK to dsrvO directories: examples about how to develop your own C application server (POST requests);
+- dsrvJ to dsrvM directories: examples about how to develop your own C application server (POST requests);
-- dsrvP directory: web application based on cApps framework;
+- dsrvN directory: web application based on cApps framework;
 - esrvX: the https support;
 - cApps-get.pdf documentation, which details every example from csrvA to csrvJ;
 - cApps-post.pdf documentation, which details every example from dsrvK to esrvX.

 ### **cApps-get.pdf** documentation ###

-The examples from csrvA to csrvJ cover a lot of problems, which can be solved using this framework:
+The examples from csrvA to csrvI cover a lot of problems, which can be solved using this framework:
-- obtaining GET parameters (URL) and header messages;
+- obtaining GET parameters (from URL) and header messages;
 - sending files to client / browser;
 - generating tables with variable number of rows and / or columns;
 - complex problems: concurrent access to a big file using fast mutexes;